Top 30 JavaScript Interview Questions and Answers for 2024

 18. Arrow Functions

 Arrow Functions provide a concise syntax for writing function expressions.
-They do not have their own this
+They do not have their own this, arguments, or prototype.

 const add = (x, y) => x + y;